halomod/halomod/README.rst

 HISTORY
 -------
+1.2.1 - June 18, 2014
+		Changed package name to halomod
+		Fixed some import issues that were being covered up in my system.

 1.2.0 - May 14, 2014
 		Added ng_matched and ellipsoid halo exclusion options Cleaned up and enhanced performance of halo exclusion in general